MTY Food Group

-MTY Food Group is a Canadian franchisor and operator of numerous casual dining, fast casual, and quick service restaurants operating under more than 70 brand names, some of them through wholly owned subsidiaries.
+MTY Food Group Inc. is a Canadian franchisor and operator of numerous casual dining, fast casual, and quick service restaurants operating under more than 70 brand names, some of them through wholly owned subsidiaries.
 Headquartered in the Montreal borough of Saint-Laurent, Quebec, the number of outlets carrying MTY brands reached 5,500 in 2017.
 Stanley Ma is the group founder, President and CEO.
-MTY Food Group's brands include Thaï Express, Country Style, Groupe Valentine, Vanelli's, Extreme Pita, Cultures, La Crémière, Sushi Shop, Veggirama, Caferama, O'burger, Tiki Ming, Vie & Nam, Au Vieux Duluth Express, FranxSupreme, ChicknChick, Croissant Plus, Koya Japan, Kim Chi, Panini, Tandori, Tutti Frutti, Villa Madina Mediterranean Cuisine, Sukiyaki, Taco Time, Yogen Früz, and the Canadian branch of TCBY.
+Some of MTY Food Group's brands include Thaï Express, Country Style, Groupe Valentine, Vanelli's, Extreme Pita, Taco Time, Yogen Früz, and the Canadian branch of TCBY.
+MTY's American division is Kahala Brands, which it acquired in 2016.

-The number of restaurant locations using those brand names more than doubled between 2007 and 2010.
 Since opening the first Tiki Ming restaurant in 1984, MTY launched ten brands and acquired more than twenty others.
 Four of the restaurant chains—Vanelli's, Caferama, Sukiyaki, and La Cremiere—also operate in the Middle East.
 There used to be a computer and technology division named Gold Tech Computer Systems Ltd., but it was spun off in 2003, renaming itself MTY Food Group Inc.

 In 2017, most of its restaurants were located in shopping malls and cinema food courts with others located in convenience stores.
-But by 2019, only 22% of its stores were in food courts.
-The company owes much of its growth to corporate takeovers (in 2013 80% of the company's revenue growth was attributable to acquisitions).
-It operates in Canada, United Arab Emirates, Jordan and Morocco and in 2009 revenue from franchise fees increased 75%.
+But by 2019, only 22 percent of its stores were in food courts.
+The company owes much of its growth to corporate takeovers (in 2013, 80 percent of the company's revenue growth was attributable to acquisitions).
+It operates in Canada, United Arab Emirates, Jordan and Morocco and in 2009 revenue from franchise fees increased 75 percent.
 It joined the Toronto Stock Exchange as a debt-free company in June 2010.
 Prior to this it traded on the TSX Venture Exchange for 15 years under four different names.

-Of its 2,700 Canadian units 98% are franchisee owned.
+Of its 2,700 Canadian units, 98 percent are franchisee owned.